-3 Policies of the Faculty of Literature at Tsuru University
+3 Policies of the Faculty of Letters at Tsuru University

-The Faculty of Literature at Tsuru University cultivates a spirit to study people through the examination of culture and society, and seeks new students who embody the following.
+The Faculty of Letters at Tsuru University cultivates a spirit to study people through the examination of culture and society, and seeks new students who embody the following.

 - Students who have the scholastic ability required to learn at this university.